Trails for Fall Mountain Biking

 The Munson Hills Off-Road Bike Trail offers a scenic and challenging ride through varied terrain.
 The original trail has expanded to include the Twilight Loop, for a total of 21 miles.
 The old sand dunes of Munson Hills were once Florida’s shoreline, and they now support towering longleaf pines and pristine ponds.
 The trail dips down through oak hammocks and winds its way through piney flatwoods, providing opportunities to observe songbirds, deer, fox squirrels, frogs, snakes and the gopher tortoise, a protected species whose burrows provide homes to as many as 40 other animals.
 Members of the local Southeast Off-Road Bicycle Association (SORBA) chapter maintain the trail in cooperation with the U.S. Forest Service.

-Mountain bikers of all levels will enjoy the rolling landscape of this relatively new trail system.
+Mountain bikers of all levels will enjoy the rolling landscape of this relatively new trail system west of Hailey.
 From early spring to late fall, riders will find these fast and fun trails a necessary stop when visiting central Idaho.

 This network of 20 or so trails is great for riding—with something for everyone.
 It’s still under-the-radar, though, so mountain bikers in the know should take advantage of the lack of crowds while they can.
 Terrain ranges from mild jeep roads to techie singletrack, through sage and cedar.
 The trails connect with other trails managed by the Bureau of Land Management Pocatello Field Office.

-Appealing to the entire family, Sugar Bottom Mountain Bike Trail, located at Coralville Lake’s Sugar Bottom Day Use Area, accommodates all types of riders—offering well-marked trails indicating the level of difficulty.
+Appealing to the entire family, Sugar Bottom Mountain Bike Trail located at Coralville Lake’s Sugar Bottom Day Use Area, accommodates all types of rider offering well-marked trails indicating the level of difficulty.
 Through wooded valleys and prairies, mountain bikers can take in the beautiful views of Coralville Lake while riding top-notch singletrack.
 No need to hurry home, reserve a campsite at Sugar Bottom Campground and continue your adventure with nearby Sugar Bottom Disc Golf Course and hiking trails!